You’ve been through this before…you’ve made the same promise to yourself – “I’m going to eat better.”

 Solution: Just the opposite of the problem!
 Consider where you get tripped up in your quest for eating healthy, exercising, etc. and plan accordingly.

-So…if you know that you do well during the week but “relapse” during social events on the weekend, come up with a strategy.
+If you know that you do well during the week but “relapse” during social events on the weekend, come up with a strategy.
 Perhaps you have a healthy meal before going out so you snack less.
-Maybe you ensure you drink two glasses of water before ordering so that you’re not ordering “hangry”. 🙂 Know where you struggle and have a contingency plan.
+Maybe you ensure you drink two glasses of water before ordering so that you’re not ordering “hangry”.
+Know where you struggle and have a contingency plan.
 That way you’re not caught off guard and you have an exit strategy.

 - Implement ONE change at a time and let it incubate.